FOREX-Dollar firm after upbeat data, euro on edge ahead of Greece talks

 By Hideyuki Sano

-TOKYO, Feb 20 The dollar held firm on Friday after upbeat U.S. jobless claims data made views swing back in favour of an earlier rate hike by the Federal Reserve, while the euro stayed under pressure ahead of a crunch meeting on Greece's bailout programme.
+TOKYO, Feb 20 The dollar held firm on Friday after upbeat U.S. jobless claims data yanked back market views in favour of an earlier rate hike by the Federal Reserve, while the euro stayed under pressure ahead of a crunch meeting on Greece's bailout programme.

-Initial claims for state unemployment benefits fell 21,000, about twice as much as expected, to a seasonally adjusted 283,000, offering fresh evidence the U.S. labour market was gathering steam.
+Initial claims for state unemployment benefits dropped 21,000, about twice as many as expected, to a seasonally adjusted 283,000, offering fresh evidence that the labour market was gathering steam.

-The data helped reverse expectations of a possible delay in Fed rate hikes that arose when minutes of its last policy meeting, published on Wednesday, showed policymakers were concerned about increasing rates too soon.
+The data helped to quell expectations of a possible delay in Fed rate hikes after the minutes from its last policy meeting published on Wednesday showed policy makers were concerned about hiking rates too soon.

 "Although the dollar slipped on dovish Fed minutes, the market is coming to think that the minutes are a bit stale because they don't reflect the strong (January) payrolls data," said Osao Iizuka, chief currency dealer at Sumitomo Mitsui Trust Bank.